Cart

 2. Are the seams straight and not puckered?

-3. Does the garment have spare buttons by the label? (a mark of brand quality).
+3. Does the garment have spare buttons by the label? (a sign of brand quality).

 4. Does the pattern on the seams (e.g., plaid) match up?

-5. Is the lining intact and sewn, not glued?
+5. Is the lining intact and sewn in, not glued?

 6. Does the zipper run smoothly and is it metal (usually more durable)?

-7. Is this second-hand clothing in a condition that allows wearing it "right away" (after washing)?
+7. Is this second-hand clothing in a condition to wear "right away" (after washing)?

 8. Does it match at least 3 other items I already have in my wardrobe?